a631953720/thingsboard-tools/README.md

 ### Run init script.

-When script finish, you can see `output` folder has created.
+When script finish, you can see `output` and `config` folder has created.

 ```
 npm run init